maryam-ai-dev/maryam-ai-dev/README.md

 ---

 > *how does identity survive AI assistance?*
-> *when a system helps you write, think, or connect — are you still the author?*
+> *when a system helps you write, think, or connect - are you still the author?*
-> *that question is behind most of what i build.*

 ---